RPG-Maker-Translation-Tools/rpgmtranslate/docs/docs/en/index.md

 ## Opening a Project

 1. Click the Open directory button
-2. Select your RPG Maker game folder (the program handles encrypter `.rgss` archives)
+2. Select your RPG Maker game folder (the program handles encrypted `.rgss` archives)
 3. The program creates an `.rpgmtranslate` directory containing:
     - Translation files in plain text format at `.rpgmtranslate/translation`
     - Backup directory at `.rpgmtranslate/backups`
     - Output files when compiling at `.rpgmtranslate/output`
+4. Optional, but recommended: Initialize git repository and periodically commit changes.

-If the game folder already has `translation` folder, its contents will be copied to `.rpgmtranslate/translation`, but not vice-versa.
+If the game folder already has `translation` folder, its contents will be copied to `.rpgmtranslate/translation`, but not vice versa.
 To bring the translation back to `GAME_FOLDER/translation` you'll have to manually copy it.

 The game's title, engine, current opened tab and translation progress will be displayed in the top-right corner of the UI.